 The content of these epiphanies are often pretty trite when you look back on them, but they feel very profound and life changing at the time.
 They make you feel very pumped up and excited for discovering something so simple, yet so powerful.
 An example is, "Instead of worrying about whether you're a good match for other people, think about whether they're a good fit for you."
 Nothing too special about that idea, but it may hit someone the right way and they'll feel psyched up and think, "Yes!
 Yes!
 That's it!
 Of course!
 I always worry about what other people think of me.
 I need to start caring about what I think of them!!!"

-People can fall into a cycle where they keep coming up with epiphany after epiphany.
-They may fuel their addiction by journaling their way through half a dozen notebooks or by devouring mounds of self-help books or websites.
-Each time they feel like they've stumbled on some life changing discovery, feel energized for a bit without going on to achieve any real world changes, and then return to their default of feeling lonely and unsatisfied with their life.
-They always end up back at the drawing board of trying to think their way out of their problem, and it's not long before they come up with the latest pseudo earth shattering insight.
+The addiction part comes into play when people fall into a cycle where they come up with epiphany after epiphany to try to recapture that fleeting pumped up state.
+They may fuel the addiction by journaling their way through half a dozen notebooks or by devouring mounds of self-help books or websites.
+Each time they feel as if they've stumbled on some life changing discovery, are energized for a bit without going on to achieve any real world changes, and then return to their default of unsatisfied with their life.
+They always end up back at the drawing board of trying to think their way out of their problem, and it's not long before they come up with the next pseudo-earth shattering insight.

 As the cycle goes on the effect of each new epiphany becomes shorter and shorter.
-The first time someone has a supposedly profound realization they may feel like they're floating on a cloud for a few days.
+The first time someone has a supposedly profound realization they may feel fired up for a few days.
 As the pattern progresses they may come up with an epiphany and then totally forget about it five minutes later.
-It's often at this point that they catch on to the fact that profound insights are cheap, and they won't solve their troubles by having some magical thought that will radically realign their minds all in one go.
+It's often at this point that they catch on to the fact that profound insights are cheap, and they won't solve their troubles by having some magical thought that will radically realign their mind all in one go.